How to Create a Simple Monthly Budget That Works for You

 How it works: Connect your bank accounts to an app that automatically categorizes spending and alerts you when you're over budget.

-- Mint: Free, user-friendly, great for beginners
+- Monarch Money: $99/year, user-friendly, great for beginners (best Mint replacement)

-- YNAB: $14.99/month, proactive planning, best for serious budgeters
+- YNAB: $14.99/month, proactive planning with AI features, best for serious budgeters

 - Spreadsheets: Free, customizable (Google Sheets or Excel)